 Growing a Career in the Face of Adversity, Finding Balance, and Success

-Common sense is high on the agenda of Lee Woodruff, the guest speaker at our recent inaugural Philip Morris International Connect Us event.
-Connect Us is an employee network dedicated to inclusion and diversity in the workplace and the construction of an empathetic business culture.
-Lee met with our VP of Inclusion & Diversity, Melissa Whiting, for a conversation entitled, “Growing a Career in the Face of Adversity, Finding Balance, and Success”.
+Common sense is high on the agenda of Lee Woodruff, the guest speaker at my workplace recently.
+The conversation was entitled, “Growing a Career in the Face of Adversity, Finding Balance, and Success”.
 It was an eye-opening discussion with some interesting take-homes.

 Lee discussed how a common sense approach to inclusion and diversity in the workplace is the way forward.
 This must be driven by mutual understanding and agreement of the necessity of a changing world, however.
 Failing to educate and inform can potentially lead to hostility against a perceived sense of tokenism.
 We are looking to create a world where suitable candidates feel welcome in the business world, regardless of age, race or gender.
 Lee explained how we should all be working to cultivate a corporate environment of empathy, listening and learning.
 This will ensure that everybody feels valued.